top of page

 What are the Park’s facilities for the visitors?

 The Park facilitates visitors of all abilities.
-It is wheelchair and pushchair friendly, with designated disabled parking and toilets/changing rooms.
+It is wheelchair and pushchair-friendly, with designated disabled parking and toilets/changing rooms.

-There is a large, free car park for visitors with the barriers entry.
+There is a large, free car park for visitors with the barriers to entry.
 Tickets must be presented at the barriers.

 The park has a few designated lawned picnic areas, where visitors can sit down under the mature trees.
 We loved this feeling of safe space and relaxation.